CHendrick00/sp-nnlc-docker/README.md

   1. Untested, but support should already be included with Docker Desktop using WSL 2.
 See [Docker GPU Support Documentation](https://docs.docker.com/desktop/features/gpu/).

 ### Other
-- AMD, Intel, and others are untested and unsupported at this time.
+- AMD, Intel, and others are unsupported at this time.

 ## Testing Models